Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

-Under our modelling assumptions, the posterior distribution of $\tbbeta$ is multivariate normal with an empirical mean vector $\bmu$ and positive semi-definite covariance/precision matrix $\bOmega = \bLambda^{-1}$.
-Given these values, we may partition such that, for the $j$-th input variable, $\bmu = (\mu_j;\bmu_{-j})$ and
+Under our modeling assumptions, the posterior distribution of $\tbbeta$ is multivariate normal with an empirical mean vector $\bmu$ and positive semi-definite covariance/precision matrix $\bOmega = \bLambda^{-1}$.
+Given these values, we may partition conformably for the $j$-th input variable such that